priidukull/dragons-of-mugloar/README.md

 Randomly picked another Knight which used to defeat the Dragon which my algoritm chose, made a unit test for fighting against that Knight, made the unit test pass.

 After making that test green, Dragons won 88 Encounters out of 100.

+##### The seventh (unit-)test - winEncounterFourTest()
+Wrote a test to deal with the case of a Dragon having anorexia.
+And made it pass.

+After making that test green, Dragons won 85 Encounters out of 100.
+Appearently there was no overall improvement in the performance of dragons.